An introduction to global satellite navigation systems (GNSS)

 Every hour of every day, we’re surrounded by radio waves.
 While some transmissions like TV and radio entertain us, others such as GPS provide invaluable information that we would quite literally be lost without.
 And yet despite the importance of GPS in our daily lives, we generally understand very little about how it works.

-This document is designed to shed a little light on the subject of satellite navigation.
-It goes deeper than some explanations, but avoids the complicated things only system engineers need to know.
-By the end of it, you’ll have strong understanding of how satellite navigation actually works, and more importantly what it can, and can’t, do for you.
+Here we will shed a little light on the subject of satellite navigation.
+We will go deeper than some explanations, but avoid the complicated things only system engineers need to know.
+By the end, you’ll have strong understanding of how satellite navigation actually works, and more importantly what it can, and can’t, do for you.

 What is GNSS?